 There are a dizzying number of kinds of German sausages.
 To name a few: Bratwurst, Bockwurst, Knackwurst, Blutwurst, Weisswurst — and the list goes on.
 By some accounts, there are more than 1,500 different kinds of wurst (sausage) in Germany.
 In Berlin, however, there is one kind of Wurst deemed to be the best: Currywurst.
 And it never would have come about if it weren’t for the British occupation after WWII and an enterprising street vendor.

 Currywurst is a street food favourite made of pork and served either mit (with) or ohne darm (without skin).
 It is sliced into bite-sized pieces and smothered in house-made curried ketchup that is characterized by an intense tomato flavour; it can also be sweet and tangy.
-The sausage is served with a gleaming portion of French fries or a brötchen (bread roll).
+The sausage is served with a portion of French fries or a brötchen (bread roll).
 The final touch that all currywurst has in common is a sprinkling of curry powder.
-This all comes piled on a plate for around four euros ($4.50).
+This all comes piled on a plate for around 4 EUR ($4.50).

 Broadly speaking, currywurst is an amalgam of cultures — tomatoes from America, sausage from Germany, and curry powder spices from India.
 New food, especially food that combines different influences as currywurst does, can help cultures connect.
 That was the case with the invention of currywurst in 1949.